Dr. Piotr Cienciala

 My hobbies include soccer, running, hiking, grilling, and spending time with friends and family.

-Paige is an undergraduate in her senior year at UIUC double majoring in Environmental Sustainability and Geography and Geographic Information Science.
-Through various courses taken on campus, she has developed a keen fascination with river systems and the various factors controlling these systems such as geomorphology, hydrology, etc. In particular, she is interested in how the hydrologic cycle and geologic setting control river morphology and the subsequent impact on the ecosystem as well as river management.
+Paige is a former undergraduate at UIUC double majoring in Environmental Sustainability and Geography and Geographic Information Science.
+Through various courses taken on campus, she developed a keen fascination with river systems and the various factors controlling these systems such as geomorphology, hydrology, etc. In particular, she was interested in how the hydrologic cycle and geologic setting control river morphology and the subsequent impact on the ecosystem as well as river management.